 Yevhen Shchyholyev discusses some of the problems that the user may face in the process of developing an application with Entity Framework that interacts with Oracle, MySQL, PostgreSQL or SQLite as well as SQL Server.
 It is intended to be useful to both developers using one of these databases for the first time as well as for those who regularly interaction with multiple databases.

-Opinions about ORMs vary widely.
-Some see it as an essential tool for simplifying data access while others claim it greatly increases complexity while robbing applications of much needed performance.
+Some see ORMs as an essential tool for simplifying data access while others claim it is needless complexity.
 Sam Saffron and Rob Conery have found a middle ground in what’s known as a Micro ORM.

 OO7J is a Java version of the original OO7 benchmark (written in C++).
 This project includes benchmarking ORM tools.
 We recently interviewed OO7J's creator Pieter van Zyl about the project.

 This article explores tuning techniques for Hibernate applications, focusing on poorly documented topics, such as inheritance mapping, second level cache and enhanced sequence identifier generators.
 2